MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/devices/New-DeviceConfigurationRule.md

 ```

 ### -PasswordComplexity
-The PasswordComplexity parameter specifies ???.
+The PasswordComplexity parameter specifies the password complexity.
 Valid values for this parameter are:

 - An integer.